ChiefMonk/CMPG-323-Project-2-37016776/README.md

 * WebAPI Security using JWT
 * WebAPI and Database hosting and management in Microsoft Azure

+The WebAPI for this project is deployed at https://cmpg323-37016776-project2-webapi.azurewebsites.net.
+The WebAPI is documented using Swagger and can be accessed and tested at https://cmpg323-37016776-project2-webapi.azurewebsites.net/swagger/index.html.

+Most of the endpoints require and authenticated admin user.
+You can follow the following steps to get access:
+* Register as admin user via swagger end point api/security/register/admin
+* Login to get a JWT token via swagger end point api/security/login
+* Add the JWT token to the Authorise option on the swagger page
+* Run and Test any point you want.

-The following are the endpoints exposed by the WebAPI and can be accessed and testing using swagger.
-They are grouped per applicable controller:
+ The following are the endpoints exposed, grouped per applicable controller:
 * CategoryController (api/categories)
     * api/categories/get-all
         * Action: GET